 Sam & Dave and Henry Stone

-But most people don’t know that the group hails from Miami and were discovered by, and first recorded for Henry Stone and Steve Alaimo.
+The group comes from Miami and first recorded for Henry Stone and Steve Alaimo.

 Steve Alaimo used to work the club as a singer, and Henry used to hang out there a couple nights a week.
 “John Lomelo was a great guy.
 I used to love that place,” says Stone.

-Sam & Dave were on the talent show circuit of the era, and were known for an explosive live performance that brought the church-feel to the nightclub, and through a combination of powerful singing, dance moves, and on-stage chemistry, they would turn the club out every time they hit the stage.
+Sam & Dave were on the talent show circuit and came to be known for turning the party out every time they hit the stage.

-Alaimo produced and Stone released a few sides on his Marlin and Alston labels.
-Then he leased a couple of em’ to Roulette Records produced by Henry Glover.
-They sold what they sold, which wasn’t much, but the group’s talent would not be denied.
+Alaimo produced and Stone released a few sides on the Marlin and Alston labels.
+Then they recorded for Roulette Records, produced by Henry Glover.
+Early efforts met little commercial success, but the group’s talent would not be denied.

-One night Henry Stone took Jerry Wexler of Atlantic Records to watch them play at King Of Hearts and he was blown away.
+Henry Stone took Jerry Wexler and Ahmet Etegun of Atlantic Records to see them at King Of Hearts and they were blown away.
 Soon Sam and Dave signed a recording contract with Atlantic.